We have 5 types of truffles innoculated on 4 types of trees. We plant additional trees every year.

 It’s A Beautiful View

-why not try here ABOUT BELLA VISTA FARMS
+ABOUT BELLA VISTA FARMS

 Bella Vista Farms suffered range fires in 2010.
 We lost irrigation equipment and a few trees.
 In the spring of 2015, we planted trees in pastures containing horses.
 Pierre Sourzat, a truffle researcher in France, is conducting research with horse manure in France.
 He believes that this may be the main reason for reduced production of truffles in France is because of the reduced use of horse manure which contains some beneficial enzymes.
 We will duplicate research in our Idaho soil to see if we notice any differences.